hosikiti/hosikiti/README.md

 - CTO and full-stack developer @ Standing Ovation [2014-2023]
   - Created a mobile app that acquired 2 million users.
   - Developed with Flutter, NativeScript, and Cordova.
+  - Led a development team of frontend, backend, AI, and data engineers.
 - JavaScript specialist @ Future Architect [2009-2014]
   - Fixed memory leaks and performance issues of several enterprise applications in JavaScript.
   - Developed an automated browser UI testing tool with C#.